Fellowship-of-the-Link/tftmap/blog/Concept maps for massive wiki.md

 # Concept maps for massive.wiki

-**Many thinking tools provide a concept map of the users' notes, either off the shelf or via plug-ins.
+**Many thinking tools provide a graphical map of the users' notes, either off the shelf or via plug-ins.
 These maps, however, won't currently appear on the web-facing version of a massive.wiki.
-Should they, and if so how could such multi-author concept maps work?**
+Should they, and if so what features would we like to see?**

 *(This post is massively incomplete.
-Please dont let that stop you contributing, as I've taken a permanent version snapshot (see [[#^668be5|Revision notes]]).*
+Please dont let that stop you contributing, as I take permanent version snapshots reasonably regularly (see [[#^668be5|Revision notes]]).*

 A few months ago [Jerry Michalski ](https://www.jerrymichalski.com/) recommended Steven Pinker's book *[ The Better Angels of Our Nature: Why Violence Has Declined](https://stevenpinker.com/publications/better-angels-our-nature)* to me.
 It's huge, covering 1000s of years of human history in almost 850 dense pages, followed by 60 pages of notes, another 60 of references and a 50-page index.

 I found myself regretting, as I finished it, that I hadn't read it with my laptop alongside me, making notes as I go.
 There are just so many ideas in it, each supported by a web of data, scientific papers and other ideas, that it's impossible to hold all of it in my head.
 The book's notes, references and index are useful, but they're locked away in my bookshelf, not here where I need them in my notes, let alone sharable with others.

-So it got me thinking: if I was to note what I found in a book like Pinker's, could I organise and present those notes graphically via a concept map, to help me get the most out of them?
-And how could I share, discuss and compare my concept map with other people, given that Pinker's book has generated plenty of [opposing challenges and critiques](https://en.wikipedia.org/wiki/The_Better_Angels_of_Our_Nature#Criticism)?
+So it got me thinking: if I was to note what I found in a book like Pinker's, could I organise and present those notes graphically to help me get the most out of them?
+And how could I share, discuss and compare this map with other people, given that Pinker's book has generated plenty of [opposing challenges and critiques](https://en.wikipedia.org/wiki/The_Better_Angels_of_Our_Nature#Criticism)?

-In parallel, I wanted to draw up a "maturity heatmap" of the minimum viable ecosystem for decentralised collective intelligence.
-Could a concept map do the trick?
+In parallel, I wanted to draw up a "maturity heatmap" of the [minimum viable ecosystem for decentralised collective intelligence](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4).
+Could a graphical map of notes do the trick?

 This post sets out some ideas of how that could look.
 While I'm not clever enough to then provide solutions, later versions of this post will hopefully include some first attempts to play with Obsidian's graph view and Juggl.
+For now, **I just want to visualise the idea to stimulate ideas from people cleverer than me.**

-For now, I just want to visualise the idea.
+*Caveat*: I already know that what I'm describing below are not "concept maps" (a term I'm using very loosely), and that I'm describing very limited applications of powerful technologies (eg RDF triples) which are not entering the consumer mainstream anytime soon.

 ## More than a list of notes